LEO-VL: Efficient Scene Representation for Scalable 3D Vision-Language Learning

 \section{Experiment}

-In this section, we first compare \model against \sota models on a variety of 3D QA benchmarks in \cref{sec:exp_comparison}, highlighting its advantages in both efficiency and accuracy.
+In \cref{sec:results_qa,sec:results_cap_grd}, we first compare \model against \sota models to highlight its performance and efficiency, covering various \ac{3dvl} tasks and benchmarks.
 In \cref{sec:model_ablation}, we present ablation studies on model design to show the effectiveness of \ac{cfg}.
-In \cref{sec:data_ablation}, we analyze various training data configurations to reveal the influence of task diversity, scene domain coverage, data quality, and data scale on \ac{3dvl} generalist learning.
-In \cref{sec:post_training}, we further explore the effect of post-training objective based on \model.
+In \cref{sec:data_ablation}, we analyze various training data configurations to reveal the influence of task diversity, scene domain coverage, data quality, and data scale on \ac{3dvl} learning.
+In \cref{sec:post_training}, we further explore the effect of SceneDPO and compare it to other post-training alternatives.

-\paragraph{Implementation Details.} We initialize the 2D visual encoder and LLM with Qwen2.5-VL-7B-Instruct \citep{bai2025qwen2}.
-The learnable parameters include position embedding, anchor embedding, and LoRA parameters \citep{hu2022lora} of the LLM, which amount to 66M in total.
-We set the voxel size to 0.2 meters and retain up to 750 scene tokens of \ac{cfg}.
+\paragraph{Implementation Details.} We initialize the 2D visual encoder and LLM with Qwen2.5-VL-7B \cite{bai2025qwen2}.
+The learnable parameters include position embedding, anchor embedding, and LoRA parameters \cite{hu2022lora} of the LLM, which amount to 66M in total.
+We set the voxel size to 0.2 meters and retain up to 750 scene tokens for \ac{cfg}.
 We train \model on our comprehensive \ac{3dvl} dataset for 5 epochs, which takes 2 days with 8 NVIDIA A100 80G GPUs.
-We adopt AdamW optimizer \citep{loshchilov2017decoupled} with a base learning rate at $3\times 10^{-5}$, scheduled with linear warmup and cosine decay.
+We adopt AdamW optimizer \cite{loshchilov2017decoupled} with a base learning rate at $3\times 10^{-5}$, scheduled with linear warmup and cosine decay.
 We provide detailed hyperparameters in \supp.

-\paragraph{Evaluation.} We primarily evaluate \model on 3D QA benchmarks considering the limited availability of standardized benchmarks for captioning, planning, and dialogue.
-Existing object captioning benchmarks \citep{chen2021scan2cap,achlioptas2020referit3d} are excluded in the main paper (see results in \cref{tab:scan2cap}), as their captions are derived from object grounding texts with simplistic patterns that cannot reflect natural descriptive capabilities.
-Our evaluation includes ScanQA \citep{azuma2022scanqa} for general QA in 3D scenes, SQA3D \citep{ma2023sqa3d} for situated QA, and MSQA \citep{linghu2024multi} for situated QA across multiple scene domains (\ie, ScanNet, 3RScan, and ARKitScenes).
-We also incorporate Beacon3D \citep{huang2025unveiling}, which offers robust metrics for 3D QA evaluation.
-Evaluation metrics include n-gram metrics (CIDEr and BLEU-4) for ScanQA, exact-match accuracy (EM and EM-R) for SQA3D, and GPT-Score for MSQA and Beacon3D.